farhanghazi97/MyShell/README.md

 # MyShell

-Self implementation of the Linux Shell - Bash - implemented in C.
+Implementation of the Linux Shell - Bash - written in C.

 Additional functionality added include: